 1 lb boneless chicken thighs 1 T butter

-salt 1 lb onion
+1 t salt 1 lb onion

 ⅜ t pepper ⅜ lb bread

 ⅜ t coriander 2 eggs

 2 T oil 5 T ghee

 Cut up chicken in pieces an inch or two across, combine with salt, pepper, coriander, oil and butter, cook at medium high for 5-10 minutes until chicken appears cooked.
 Chop onion and process to mush in a food processor, strain out the juice and add juice to the pot, simmer for about 25 minutes.
 Use a pot small enough so that the onion covers the meat—for this quantity a 1 quart pot works.